tianzhi0549/FCOS/README.md

 Any pull requests or issues are weclome.

 ## Citations
 Please consider citing our paper in your publications if the project helps your research.
-The following is a BibTeX reference.
+BibTeX reference is as follows.
 ```
 @article{tian2019fcos,
   title={FCOS: Fully Convolutional One-Stage Object Detection},